jpmalek/lake_washington_and_sammamish_temps/README.md

 USGS ETO Infrastructure and Services Branch

 how-to setup and get started
-    IDE - why VS code; Jupyter Notebooks domain hosting
-    cloud environment
-        why aws
-        how-to setup and get started
     security first
     IAM and root access
     create a new AWS admin user with only the necessary permissions, test their credentials work with the script AWS reqs delete any root keys
     cloud build environment
         why not local, examples, brew and other package managers anaconda